 These days, Light Relief® therapy doesn’t require the presence of a doctor and can be self-administered in the home.
 When combined with diet, exercise and over-the-counter pain relief treatments, Light Relief® therapy can be a critical catalyst to minimizing knee pain and greatly improving your quality of life.

 Clearing Up Joint Pain: How to Tell Yourself Apart from a Chair

 Your joints are what differentiate you from static, inanimate objects.
-Do you know how you can tell that you’re not a rock or a chair or a tree for that matter?
+Do you know how you can tell that you’re not a rock or a chair or a tree?
 No, it’s not your ability to speak or think—it’s your joints that are the differentiating factor, those all-important connections between your bones that make it possible for you to move around.
-But if you suffer joint pain, you’re far more likely to want to sit about as still as a rock, chair or tree rather than suffer the pain of movement.
-This is an incredible burden to bear, and one that can be treated through the use of LED therapy.
+But if you suffer joint pain; you’re far more likely to want to sit about as still as a rock, chair or tree, rather than suffer the pain of movement.
+This is an incredible burden to bear, not to mention the risk of additional health problems related to being sedentary.
+It's also a burden that can be effectively treated through the use of LED therapy.

 Needless to say, the LED therapy that you’ll get from a hand-held infrared device won’t be enough to help you break free of your joint-imposed sedentary existence all on its own.
 But it can be the gateway through which all else—including gentle exercise to build up your muscles, which support your joints—is made possible.

 The great news about LED therapy, aside from the fact that it can bring joint pain relief, is that it can be self-administered, it’s not dangerous or addictive, and you can buy the equipment without having to take out a second mortgage on your home.
 With all that in mind, you really have no reason to avoid looking into owning your own infrared light therapy device—you can thank us later!

 The Myth of Sitting Up Straight for Back Pain Relief